darkrenaissance/darkfi/doc/src/architecture/smart_contracts.md

 There is a pipeline where the prover runs `Builder::build()` to create the `CallData` object that is then broadcast to the verifiers through the p2p network.

+The `CallData` usually is the public values exported from a ZK proof.
+Essentially it is the data used by the verifier to check the function call for `DAO::mint()`.

 ## Atomic Transactions

 Transactions represent several function call invocations that are atomic.
 If any function call fails,